Catalysts for change

 Mukwashi is a ‘low-resource school’ in Zambia, one of the world’s poorest nations.
 Like most land-locked countries in sub-Saharan Africa, Zambia struggles with drought, inflation, corruption and a collapsing economy: over 60% of its 20 million people live in acute poverty.

-Our school is in Chilanga district, west of the capital Lusaka.
-We serve 550 learners, aged 3 – 20 yrs, from a farming community which lives in challenging circumstances.
+Our school is in the northern zone of Chilanga district, an hour’s drive west of the capital Lusaka.
+We serve 570 learners, aged 3 – 20 yrs, from a farming community which lives in challenging circumstances.

 “At Mukwashi, I see a blossoming of talent, and a desire to excel and make a difference which gives back to the community.
 I see perseverance and a joy for life which makes obstacles turn into opportunities for developing problem-solvers.
 Where others see despair, the Mukwashi staff see resilience and training for strength.”